Meet The Team

 The Board of Directors plays a pivotal role in guiding the Butte Native Wellness Center towards success.
-Our Board is comprised of: Bob Yother, Board Chair; Scott Abad, Vice Chair; Danielle Tinsley, Board Secretary; Julie Endy, Treasurer; Peggy Falcon, At Large Board Member; Brenda Jarvis, At Large Board Member; and Irene May, At Large Board Member.
+Our Board is comprised of: Bob Yother, Board Chair; Scott Abad, Vice Chair; Cindy Juarez, Board Secretary; Julie Endy, Treasurer; Rose Barton, At Large Board Member; Frank Juarez, At Large Board Member; and Irene May, At Large Board Member.

 Tina Randall